SagiMonin/CCA-public/README.md

 2. SDoF: Synthetic Depth-of-Field with a Single-Camera Mobile Phone Implementation not available.
-I implemented my-self (doesn't look great) Implementaion found in: other_algos\DP\dual-pixel-google-stereo-my-implementation.
-It has two steps: google_stereo_test2.mat and then step2_bilateral_2steps.py

-3. DPE: Dual Pixel Exploration: Simultaneous Depth Estimation and Image Restoration Implementation in: https://github.com/panpanfei/Dual-Pixel-Exploration-Simultaneous-Depth-Estimation-and-Image-Restoration Results from other of fine-tuned model (not published): other_algos\DP\Dual-Pixel-Exploration-Simultaneous-Depth-Estimation-and-Image-Restoration-main\results_DSLR_quantitive_authors - for DSLR data
+3. DPE: Dual Pixel Exploration: Simultaneous Depth Estimation and Image Restoration Implementation in: https://github.com/panpanfei/Dual-Pixel-Exploration-Simultaneous-Depth-Estimation-and-Image-Restoration

-4. DPdisp: Modeling Defocus-Disparity in Dual-Pixel Sensors Implementation found in: https://github.com/abhijithpunnappurath/dual-pixel-defocus-disparity/blob/master/README.md Works good.
+4. DPdisp: Modeling Defocus-Disparity in Dual-Pixel Sensors Implementation found in: https://github.com/abhijithpunnappurath/dual-pixel-defocus-disparity/blob/master/README.md

 5. SGM:
 SGM implementation, customed to use BT score instead of SAD.